Why is this medication prescribed?

 Keep all appointments with your doctor.

-If you have a Skyla brand intrauterine system, tell your doctor and the radiology staff that you have this type of intrauterine system before you undergo a magnetic resonance imaging (MRI) scan.
+If you have a Skyla or Kyleena brand intrauterine system, tell your doctor and the radiology staff that you have one of these types of intrauterine system before you undergo a magnetic resonance imaging (MRI) scan.

 Ask your pharmacist any questions you have about levonorgestrel intrauterine system.